DeveloperMetrics/DevOpsMetrics/README.md

   - Assumptions/things we can't currently measure:
       - The build is multi-stage, and leads to a deployment in a production environment.
       - We only look at a single branch (usually the master branch), hence we ignore feature branches (as these probably aren't deploying to production')
+  - Current limitations: Only one build/run can be specified
 ![Deployment Frequency](https://github.com/samsmithnz/DevOpsMetrics/blob/master/ReadmeImages/DeploymentFrequencyDemo.png)

 - **Lead time for changes**, in both Azure DevOps and GitHub: